trevnels/trevnels.github.io/content/projects/clocked-out.md

 /images/clocked-out.jpg
 {% end %}

-Clocked Out is a top-down puzzle game developed for CSC281's final project.
-In Clocked Out, you play as a man who wakes up in an empty yet familiar office building.
-The player must solve various puzzles to find objects to upgrade a tool they hold throughout the game.
-As the player upgrades their tool, more areas of the building become available to explore, until they are able to escape.
-The game was made in Godot with a team of 2 other people for a class project.
+Clocked Out is a top-down puzzle game developed for my Foundations of Interactive Game Design final project at NC State.
+In Clocked Out, the player wakes up in an empty yet familiar office building, and they must solve various puzzles to find items around the building.
+These items can be used to upgrade a tool held by the player, which is used to open up more areas of the building as the player progresses.
+The player is eventually able to restore power to the building and escape through an elevator.
+The game was made in the Godot engine with a team of 2 other people.
 I was responsible for much of the programming, along with the sound design.
-We drew heavy inspiration from the "liminal spaces" aesthetic, while also adopting a top-down pixel art style.
+In terms of art, we drew heavy inspiration from the "liminal space" aesthetic, while also adopting a top-down pixel art style, since it was the most feasible for our small team with limited art experience.

 {% figure(caption="A montage of progression through the first level of the game.") %}
 ![A montage of progression through the first level of the game.](/videos/crafting_montage.gif)